andrechristikan/ack-nestjs-boilerplate-docs/features/database.md

 # Database

-[MongoDB](https://www.mongodb.com) is one of popular no sql database.
-[Mongoose](https://mongoosejs.com) is package integration between NodeJs and MongoDB.
-Mongoose has an elegant way to write MongoDB object modeling for NodeJs.
-We can fully control our database by writing code with mongoose.
+[MongoDB](https://www.mongodb.com) is one of the popular no sql database.
+[Mongoose](https://mongoosejs.com) is a package that integrates NodeJs and MongoDB.
+Mongoose provides an elegant way to write MongoDB object modeling for NodeJs.
+We can fully control our database by writing code in mongoose.

 ## Database Integration